Bobby Russell: Career

 Russell wrote hits over several genres.
 His most notable songs were "The Night the Lights Went Out in Georgia", his critique of country justice (a No. 1 hit for his then-wife Vicki Lawrence), "Used to Be" (sung by Lawrence) and "As Far As I'm Concerned" (sung by Russell) both from the 1970 film The Grasshopper; and "Little Green Apples", which won a Song of the Year Grammy Award in 1968.
 "Little Green Apples" was originally recorded and released by Roger Miller, who had the first Top 40 hit with the song.
 It was also a hit for O.C.
 Smith and Patti Page in the US in 1968.
 The song was a particular favorite of Frank Sinatra.
-Russell wrote the song "Honey", which was a hit for Bobby Goldsboro in 1968, spending five weeks at the top of the Billboard Pop Singles Chart.
+Russell wrote the song "Honey", which was a hit for Bobby Goldsboro in 1968, spending five weeks at the top of the Billboard Hot 100 chart.

 Russell wrote the ballad "Do You Know Who I Am", which was recorded by Elvis Presley during his 1969 Memphis sessions.
 Russell penned "The Joker Went Wild", a Billboard Top 40 hit for Brian Hyland in 1966.
 Russell also wrote "Anabell of Mobile" for Nancy Sinatra.
 The Russell composition "Camp Werthahekahwee", an ode to summer camps sung by a father to his son, appeared on a 1986 album by Ray Stevens.
 The name of the camp is pronounced "where the heck are we?"